 What is included in the conference registration?
 What additional fees will I incur?

 Conference registration includes the cost of all meals and snacks, presentations, and conference materials.
 It does not include the cost of hotel accommodations and travel.

 I have specific dietary needs.
 How will they be met?

 If you have specific dietary needs, please let us know what they are when completing your registration.
-All meals and snacks served at the conference are certified Glatt Kosher and prepared under the Orthodox Kashruth Supervision of the Rabbinical Council of Bergen County.
-There is also a Starbucks and restaurant on site.
+All meals and snacks served at the conference are certified by The Rabbinical Council of Greater Washington (Capital K).
+They are a Glatt Kosher and Cholov Yisroel caterer.
+There is also a kiosk that serves Starbucks and restaurant on site.
 These spaces are not under kosher supervision.